codenteq/imtihan-docs/docs/api/README.md

-# API Resources
+# RESTful API

-İmtihan API Resources is a medium to use the features of the core İmtihan System.
-By using İmtihan API Resources, you can integrate your application to serve the default content of İmtihan.
+İmtihan RESTful API is a medium to use the features of the core İmtihan System.
+By using İmtihan RESTful API, you can integrate your application to serve the default content of İmtihan.

 ## Key Features
 - İmtihan APIs supports REST (Representational State Transfer).